Ive (group): 2021–2022: Debut with Eleven, and Love Dive and After Like

 "Eleven" was a commercial success; charting at number nine on Billboards World Digital Song Sales chart and at number two on the Circle Digital Chart.
 On December 8, exactly one week after their debut, Ive earned their first music show win on MBC M's Show Champion, making them the fastest girl group to win first place since debut.
 "Eleven" went on to win on music shows 13 times, including a triple crown on KBS2's Music Bank, MBC's Music Core, and SBS' Inkigayo.
 In addition, Eleven recorded the most album sales in its first week of release for girl group debut albums.
 In January of the following year, Ive performed a sending-off stage in Olympic Hall for the national athletes of the South Korean delegation to the 2022 Winter Olympics.
 Later on, Insider named Ive's "Eleven" as one of the best debut songs of all time in K-pop.

 On April 5, 2022, Ive released their second single album, Love Dive, led by the single of the same name.
 "Love Dive" charted at number one on the Circle Digital Chart, becoming their first number-one song in South Korea.
 The song peaked at 10 on Billboards Global Excl.
 US chart, becoming the group's first song to reach the top 10, and went on to chart for 29 consecutive weeks.

-"Love Dive" ranked number one on both Melon Yearly Chart and Circle Digital Yearly Chart.
-"Love Dive" was awarded Song of the Year on various award shows, including on the MAMA Awards, Melon Music Awards, Golden Disc Awards, and Asia Artist Awards.
+"Love Dive" ranked number one on both Melon and Circle year charts for 2022.
+It was awarded Song of the Year on various award shows, including on the MAMA Awards, Melon Music Awards, Golden Disc Awards, and Asia Artist Awards.
 The group was also awarded Best Female Group and Best New Artist on Melon Music Awards, Rookie Artist of the Year on Golden Disc Awards, they also won various year-end music awards on Genie Music Awards, Circle Chart Music Awards, and Seoul Music Awards.